Feature-Based Interpretable Surrogates for Optimization: Introduction

-With this mindset, our goal is to provide straightforward, easily comprehensible rules that make it possible to deduce a result from the instance itself.
-In other words, we are aiming for an interpretable surrogate for the optimization process.
+With this mindset, our goal is to provide straightforward, easily comprehensible, feature-based rules that make it possible to deduce a result from the instance itself.
+In other words, we are aiming for an interpretable surrogate for the optimization process that indicates meaningful solution features while empowering users to determine the precise implementation.
 This differs from explaining a solution, which merely requires a post hoc justification of the result.
 It is important to note that any interpretable approach is inherently explainable, as one can simply reference the rule used to derive the solution.
-However, the reverse is rarely true: explainable approaches usually are not interpretable~\cite{rudin2019stop}.
+However, the reverse is rarely true: explainable approaches usually are not interpretable~\citep{rudin2019stop}.

-In this paper, we rethink the framework presented in~\cite{GOERIGK20231312}.
+In this paper, we rethink the framework presented in~\citet{GOERIGK20231312}.
 There, the authors aimed to find comprehensible optimization rules that map cost scenarios to solutions.
 However, this approach has the drawback of not allowing the user to deviate from the provided solution, making it difficult to adapt to unexpected situations.
-Furthermore, when describing a solution comprehensibly in practice, one typically focuses on the most relevant features rather than detailing every minor aspect.
+Furthermore, when describing an instance or a solution comprehensibly in practice, one typically focuses on the most relevant features rather than detailing every minor aspect.
 Hence, in this paper, we extend the interpretable optimization framework to make use of features.
 In particular, any given vector of instance features is mapped (in a comprehensible way) to a vector of solution features.
 We call the corresponding set of solutions that exhibit these features a meta-solution.
+Figure~\ref{fig:summary} provides a schematic comparison of our approach and the related procedures used in data-driven optimization.